pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Servos.md

 ### Step 2
 * Set each of the override sliders to 0 degrees
-* Set [center](#center) to your servo manufacturers recomendation.
+* Set [center](#center) to your servo manufacturers recommendation.
 For Cyclics this will be 1500 or 1520us.
 * Fit servo arms to as close to 90 degrees as possible.

 ### Step 3